mike-uffelman/art-prints/README.md

 --> brief discussion - what is the project, what you were looking to achieve

-This application was conceived to practice using React, React Router, and React Redux...the application features a responsive layout...
+The primary purpose for the application was to practice building a modern Single Page Application using several modern development tools including:

+- React - front end user interface and reusable components
+- React Router - client side routing
+- React Redux - global state management.

+A few secondary objectives included responsive layout, ...

+Some additional objectives included optimization of images via file type and loading priority

 <p align="right">(<a href="#art-prints">back to top</a>)</p>